ABOUT ME:

 • Mindfulness training

-• Other qualifications: MSc Economics (2007) - University of Gdansk, Interior Design Diploma (National Design Academy)
+• Other qualifications: MSc Economics (2007) - University of Gdansk

 As a registered member of the BACP, I follow their code of ethics and practice.
 I receive regular supervision and invest in regular Continuous Professional Development.
 I have Professional Indemnity and Liability Insurance and I’m registered with the Information Commissioner’s Office, ref: ZB756905.
 I hold a current Enhanced DBS.